markstock/nvortexHip/README.md

 six more by performing Kahan summation on the accumulators.
 This further reduces errors inherent in summing large arrays of numbers, but seems incompatible with the `omp simd` clause.

-Finally, `nvHip05` speeds up the CPU calculation by blocking (putting into hierarchical "blocks"), which improves memory locality, especially for large N. This has the additional benefit of reducing the errors inherent in summing large sequences of numbers (so we remove Kahan summation).
+`nvHip05` speeds up the CPU calculation by blocking (putting into hierarchical "blocks"), which improves memory locality, especially for large N. This has the additional benefit of reducing the errors inherent in summing large sequences of numbers (so we remove Kahan summation).
 It also rearranges some of the asynchronous GPU calls to reduce total memory-move-and-execution time by a few percent for multi-gpu runs.

+`ngHip06` is a gravitation version of the N-body code, and adds the `__launch_bounds__` keyword, dispatches asynchronous calls to streams from multiple threads, and times the allocations.

+## Building on Cray
+    module load PrgEnv-amd
+    module use /global/opt/modulefiles
+    module load rocm/5.2.0